 4: The Hitchhiker’s Guide to the Galaxy by Douglas Adams.

-Teen Rating: A seriously funny yet exciting book.
-5/5 .
-12+ .
+Teen Rating: A seriously funny, yet incredibly exciting novel.
+4.8/5 12+

 3: I Am The Weapon by Allen Zadoff.

 (This book is also sold under the name BOY NOBODY but it doesn’t really make a difference (in text terms) it’s the same story.)

-When Boy Nobody was young his father was tortured and as far as boy nobody knows killed.
-After his father was “murdered”, Boy Nobody was forced to choose death or work for the “Program”.
+When Boy Nobody was young his father was tortured and as far as he knows killed.
+After his father was ‘murdered’, Boy Nobody was forced to choose death or work for the ‘Program’.
 He chose death but sadly that was the answer they were looking for.
-At first Boy Nobody thought it was exciting, fun or whatever but soon,to soon, he realises it’s all too real.
+At first Boy Nobody thought it was exciting, fun even but soon, too soon, he realises it’s pretty real, a too real.

-The way of Kings-part one by Brandon Sanderson
+2. The way of Kings-part one by Brandon Sanderson

-The first book in the stormlight archives.
-The way of kings is a fantasy book.
-It’s set in an almost totally different world to ours.
-The book follows a few different people’s view points and perspectives, looking at ‘the war’ from almost every angle.
-‘The war’ is the main focus in this book, going back to it’s origins, who started it ect.
-The area where the book mainly takes place is called ‘Alethkar‘.
-The king of Alethkar was King Gavilar, Gavier and his brother united all of Alethkar, conquering all in their path and making it one nation.
-After doing so they discovered a new species of ‘Parshendi’, this is where it gets confusing, for some reason or another the ‘Parshendi’ assassinate the king.
-The Kingdom pledges revenge and viciously attacks the ‘Parshendi’.
-This is ‘the war’, who will win and at what cost?
+The way of kings is set in an almost totally different world to ours.
+The book follows a few different people’s view points and perspectives, looking at ‘The War’ from almost every angle.
+‘The War’ in question is the main focus in this book, going back to it’s origins and who started it, ect.
+The area where the book largely takes place is called ‘Alethkar‘.
+The king of Alethkar was King Gavilar, Gavier and his brother had united all of Alethkar, conquering all in their path and making it one single nation goverened by many lesser princes.
+After doing so on a scouting mission a new species of ‘Parshendi’ are discovered (the Parshendi being the slaves of human kind).
+This is where it gets confusing, for one reason or another the ‘Parshendi’ assassinate the king.
+The Kingdom effectively ruled seperately now in each of it’s factions, pledges revenge and viciously attacks the Parshendi’s home.
+This is ‘The War’ which The Way Of Kings follows, this is ‘The War’ to end all wars.
+Now where have you heard that before?
+And how did that turn out?
+Who will win and at what cost?

 Teen Rating: A seriously complex book.
 Quite similar to Eragon or The Lord of the Rings, but even more gripping.
-5/5 .
+6/5 .
 14+ .

 The Way of Kings-part two by Brandon Sanderson

 The second part of the way of kings, takes us back to the battle on the Shattered Plains.
 Kaladin and his bridge crew are still struggling for survival, despite what they’ve achieved.
-Kaladin and his crew are planing there escape, but whatever road they take they foresee recapture, and they’re own demise.
-They are torn between two paths, to do what is right or what is best, for them and their plans of escape.
+The Bridgemen are planing their escape, but whatever road they take they foresee recapture, and they’re own demise.
+They are torn between two paths, to do what is right or to do what is best, for them personal gain and their plans of escape.